Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

 After being kindly convinced that mining user-information & other data out of real world, production applications would be impossible, I wanted to find an application where we could actually leverage this method for real world impact.

 I decided to use a bugbounty engagement as the subject for this research.
 Unfortunately, even though the following example was "accepted" as a P5/Informational without the aim to fix it, public disclosure wasn't accepted.
-I will be refering to the vendor as `[REDACTED]`.
+I will be referring to the vendor as `[REDACTED]`.

 I had previously reported to `[REDACTED]` an email-enumeration from their `forgot your password?` functionality.
 Their API would produce an error on the site if the email was not in use, and display the correct `"We've sent you an email to reset the password, if this email has been registered to an account"` if an email was in use.
 Late 2024 `[REDACTED]` decided to build a new login system, and as such, this bug has been fixed.